What is urinary incontinence?

 - Overactive bladder (involuntary bladder contractions)

-- Urinary tract infections (cystitis)
+- Urinary tract infections (bladder infections)

 - Neurological diseases such as multiple sclerosis or stroke